trainingcity/aws-cloudformation-templates/README.md

-# AWS CloudFormation Sample Templates
+# AWS CloudFormation Sample Templates - Updated with Public Examples from TeamWorks.ai
 Use sample AWS CloudFormation templates to learn how to declare specific AWS resources or solve a particular use case.
 We recommend that you use sample templates as a starting point for creating your own templates, not for launching production-level environments.
 Before launching a template, always review the resources that it will create and the permissions it requires.

+Sample TeamWorks.ai templates are included in this branch.
+DO NOT launch any template from this branch, they are for example purposes ONLY.

 ## About the Repository
 The AWS CloudFormation team and approved contributors provide and maintain sample templates in the `aws ` folder.